tewhatuora/api-standards/docs/api-security/03-APIAuthentcationandAuthorisationBasics.md

    Server and then it requests the token

-- Push – The Authorisation server, when it receives approval from the authentication device pushed the Access, ID Token and Refresh token to the client
+- Push – The Authorisation server, when it receives approval from the authentication device pushes the Access ID Token and Refresh token to the client

 ```plantuml